 - Provide support to other HSP clients, as needed, in the absence of their assigned case manager/housing advocate

 - Coordinate with HSP team to cover each other’s responsibilities as directed by the HSP Manager or as otherwise needed

 - Develop and maintain a working knowledge of affordable housing and related resources in Howard County and surrounding areas

 - Attend all required program meetings and trainings from United Way of Central Maryland

 - Fill out quarterly program reports through online system Community Force to be submitted to United Way.

 - A commitment to Bridges’ vision to increase affordable housing in the County to prevent and end homelessness

-- Undergraduate degree either in (a) a human services/administration, social work, or related field; or (b) in real estate, finance or related field (Note that 5+ years of relevant experience may be considered in substitution for education)
+- Undergraduate degree either in a human services, social work, or related field (Note that 5+ years of relevant experience may be considered in substitution for education),

-- A strong sense of urgency about the importance of creating new models for workforce housing
+- A strong sense of urgency about the importance of preventing and ending homelessness

 - Proven strategic thinker and problem solver